gavr123456789/niva-site/Writerside/topics/Bindings.md

 `send:handler:` will be transformed to `sendHandler` function, but we need just `send`.

 ## @emit:
+`@emit: "code"` will directly emit some backend lang code, kinda like asm pragma from C.
+This can be useful in some corner cases when just renaming with `@rename:` is not enough.

+### Bind a function without receiver
 Since everything in niva should have a receiver, here is a common approach on binding functions without receiver:
 1) create fake type
 2) create the constructor